mviereck/dockerfile-x11docker-xserver/README.md

 This allows to isolate the X servers from host and to reduce x11docker dependencies on host.

 Build image with: `x11docker --build x11docker/xserver`
+The build takes a while because nxagent is built from source.

 Currently supported x11docker options (formerly host only) for use with image `x11docker/xserver`:
+ - `--nxagent`
  - `--xpra`
  - `--xephyr`
  - `--weston-xwayland`